Glossary

 Here the capacity of the Bilan Carbone® to be used to meetother frameworks.
 The notion of “compatibility with” does not guarantee reciprocity.

-Process of collecting and exploiting the different data necessary to carry out a Bilan Carbone®.
+Process of collecting and using the various data necessary to carry out a Bilan Carbone®.

 Carry out an inspection of the state of an assessment with regard to the requirements of a standard.

-The “share of capital” approach: installations and equipment are included in the organisational boundary in proportion to its equity stake in them.
+• The "equity share" approach: installations and equipment are included in the organisational boundary in proportion to the organisation's equity share in them.

-The “control” approach: International Financial Reporting Standards (IFRS) define “control” as "the power to direct the financial and operating policies of an entity in order to obtain benefits from its activities".
+• The "control" approach: International Financial Reporting Standards (IFRS) define "control" as "the power to direct the financial and operating policies of an entity so as to obtain benefits from its activities".

-Financial control: 100% of the equipment and installations over which it exercises financial control are included in the organisational boundary.
-An entity has financial control of an operation if it is able to carry out financial and operating policies on the operation, with a view to deriving economic benefits from its activities (source: NF - ISO 14064-1:2018).
+• Financial control: 100% of the equipment and installations over which it exercises financial control are included in the organisational boundary.
+An entity has financial control over an operation if it is able to conduct financial and operational policies on the operation, with the aim of deriving economic benefits from its activities (source: NF - ISO 14064-1:2018).

-Operational control : 100% of the equipment and installations over which it exercises operational control, i.e. that it operates, are included in the organisational boundary.
-An entity has operational control of an operation if that entity, or one of its subsidiaries, has full authority to initiate and implement its operating policies at the operational level (source: NF - ISO 14064-1:2018).
+• Operational control : 100% of the equipment and installations over which it exercises operational control, i.e. that it operates, are included in the organisational boundary.
+An entity has operational control over an operation if that entity, or one of its subsidiaries, has full authority to initiate and implement operating policies at the operational level (source: NF - ISO 14064-1:2018).

 The Bilan Carbone® adopts the “operational control” approach for the definition of the organisational boundary.

-The Coordinator of the Bilan Carbone® drives the approach.
-They can be a person internal or external to the organisation.
+The Bilan Carbone® coordinator leads the approach.
+They can be an internal or external to the organisation.

 D

-A monitoring system, such as a dashboard, makes it possible to track the actions of the transition plan and the indicators.
-It is filled in periodically internally by the Bilan Carbone® lead.
-A tool is provided by ABC with the tools from version 9 of the Bilan Carbone® method, but alternatives are accepted.
+A monitoring system, such as a dashboard, allows tracking the actions of the transition plan and the indicators.
+It is periodically filled in internally by the Bilan Carbone® lead.
+A tool is offered by ABC with the tools of version 9 of the Bilan Carbone® method, but alternatives are accepted.

-The use of this system does not imply imposed modalities of discussions around monitoring; these are at the organisation's discretion.
+The use of this system does not dictate imposed modalities of discussion around monitoring; these are at the organisation's discretion.

 This tool also allows the recalculation of significant emissions, which serve as performance indicators of the transition plan.